UmiKami/Product-Landing-Page-Proj_3/README.md

 * Footer not yet fully responsive.
 [01/16/2021] Fixed
 - Flip cards not working on safari web browser regardless multiple attempts to fix it.
   - Does not work on phones neither.
+- Some elements overflow each other at zoom

 # What's next?